 In St Mary’s Church is a 13th century sepulchral slab dedicated to William de Freney.
 Originally, he was buried in the Dominican Friary in the town, but presumably on its dissolution, it was removed to the church.
 It remains a mystery as to why de Freney found himself buried in the town at all, since ostensibly there is little that connects him to Rhuddlan with any certainty.

 As far as can be told, he was an Englishman, probably born somewhere in East Anglia at the beginning of the 13th century, and a Dominican friar.
+It has been supposed that he was a relative, perhaps a son or nephew of Gilbert de Fresnoy (Fresney), who founded the Dominican Order in the British Isles.
 He was the archbishop of Edessa in Upper Mesopotamia from around 1266 until his death, and was possibly resident there for some of the time in that position.
 We know also that he spoke several languages, which was probably why he spent much of his time as a diplomat and negotiator for the kings of England and various popes.
 Indeed, he is described by William Rishanger as being, ‘a man of discretion and praiseworthy eloquence’.

 In 1254 de Freney was in Rome in an effort to negotiate with the papacy to have the crusader vow of Henry III commuted.
 By 1263, William had been consecrated to a diocese in the East, and apparently chose Edessa, perhaps as the foundation of missionary work in the Islamic east.
 We know that William was sent on an ultimately successful mission to Armenia to stabilize relations with that nation and the papacy, to the extent that Hethum I of Armenia asked to found a Dominican monastery in the country.